Effective as of: January 19, 2023

-This Service Level Agreement sets forth the terms under which Merchant shall be entitled to receive maintenance and support services from Forter (“Support Services”) in connection with the Platform and the Services.
+This Service Level Agreement (the “SLA”) sets forth the terms under which Merchant shall be entitled to receive maintenance and support services from Forter (“Support Services”) in connection with the Forter Platform and the Services.
 In the event of a conflict between the MSA and this SLA, this SLA shall prevail.

 2. Support Services

-Forter shall provide merchant, during the term of the Merchant Agreement, with certain Support Services in order to enable Merchant to notify Forter of any Error and seek assistance in inquiries regarding the platform, as set forth in this Section 2.
+Forter shall provide Merchant, during the term of the MSA, with certain Support Services in order to enable Merchant to notify Forter of any Error and seek assistance in inquiries regarding the Forter Platform, as set forth in this Section 2.

 3. Service Availability

-The portal will maintain an uptime of 99.5% on a quarterly basis (excluding Maintenance) (the “Decision Dashboard Uptime”).
+The Decision Dashboard will maintain an uptime of 99.5%, measured on a quarterly basis (excluding Maintenance) (the “Decision Dashboard Uptime”).

-The Services set forth herein shall not include, and Forter shall not be responsible or liable to correct, any Error or failure to meet its obligations herein, where such Error or failure is caused by: (i) Merchant’s failure to use the Platform and Services or any part thereof in accordance with instructions included in the documentation provided with the Platform; (ii) negligence, misuse, abuse or mishandling of the Platform or Services by Merchant or any third party acting on Merchant’s behalf; (iii) inappropriate environmental conditions (such as network problems, power and air-conditioning failures) or failure of Merchant to maintain the configuration environment set out in the Services’ specifications or any technical issue unrelated to the Platform; (iv) failure of devices note provided by Forter; (v) actual or attempted modification, alteration, or addition to the Platform other than by Forter or a person acting on Forter’s behalf; (vii) any issue in the integration or communication of Merchant properties with the Platform or Services; or (viii) any failure to meet service levels caused by a third party and not Forter or a person acting on Forter’s behalf.
+The Support Services set forth herein shall not include, and Forter shall not be responsible or liable to correct, any Error or failure to meet its obligations herein, where such Error or failure is caused by: (i) Merchant’s failure to use the Forter Platform and Services, or any part thereof, in accordance with the Documentation; (ii) negligence, misuse, abuse or mishandling of the Forter Platform or Services by Merchant or any third party acting on Merchant’s behalf; (iii) inappropriate environmental conditions (such as network problems, power and air-conditioning failures) or failure of Merchant to maintain the configuration environment set out in the specifications provided by Forter; (iv) any technical issue unrelated to the Forter Platform; (v) failure of devices not provided by Forter; (vi) actual or attempted modification or alteration to the Forter Platform other than by Forter or a person acting on Forter’s behalf; (vii) any issue in the integration or communication of Merchant properties with the Forter Platform or Services; or (viii) any failure to meet service levels caused by a third party and not Forter or a person acting on Forter’s behalf.

 Forter shall not be liable for any failure to perform its obligations hereunder when such failure is due to events beyond its reasonable control, such as, without limitation, flood, earthquake, fire, acts of God, military insurrection, civil riot, labor strike, government imposed shutdown, epidemic or pandemic.